-Three key symmetry groups appear in the standard model of particle physics, each involving transformations of complex numbers:
+Three key symmetry groups appear in the standard model of particle physics, known as gauge symmetries, with each involving transformations of complex numbers:

 - U(1) The unitary group of transformations of one complex variable. - SU(2) The special unitary group of transformations of two complex variables. - SU(3) The special unitary group of transformations of three complex variables.